Naruto-Sasuke/DailyPaperReading/README.md

 Maybe later, I can add some short descriptions about each paper to make it easier for myself or someone else to catch something useful.

+# Planning to read(hah)
+1. Two-Stream Convolutional Networks for Dynamic Texture Synthesis
+2. What are the Receptive, Effective, and Projective Fields of Neurons in Convolutional Neural Networks
+3. Real-time single image and video super-resolution using an efficient sub-pixel convolutional neural network. (sub-pixel CNN)
+4. Photo-realistic single image super-resolution using a generative adversarial network.(SRResNet)
+5. How to train your dragan(DRGAN)
+6. Stacked Generative Adversaria Networks
+7. Show, Atend and Tell:Neural Image Caption Generation with Visual Attention
+8. StyleNet: Generating Attractive Visual Captions with Styles
+9. ZM-Net: Real-time Zero-shot Image Manipulation Network

 # GAN